Cretezy/godot-object-serializer/README.md

 - **Built-in types**: All built-in types (Vector2/3/4/i, Rect2/i, Transform2D/3D Color, Packed\*Array, etc)
 - **Efficient JSON bytes**: When using dictionary mode, `PackedByteArray` is efficiently serialized as base64 (instead of array of uint8).

-> Note: This library is not yet stable!
-The current API is unlikely to change, but object serialization will change with more features (constructor support, field filters, and more)
+> Note: This library is not yet stable, the current API is unlikely to change but object serialization may change with more features.

 ## Quick Start